-Brendan Gogarty explains how Adani could still receive funds from a new government or via previous arrangements.
+Brendan Gogarty writes in The Conversation (7.11.17) explaining how Adani could still receive funds from a new government or via previous arrangements.
 'Even though Queensland Premier Annastacia Palaszczuk announced she would be vetoing the around A$1 billion loan to Adani for a rail link to its proposed Carmichael coal mine, funds could still flow to the company.

 'Currently in caretaker mode for the Queensland election, the premier would need the consent of the opposition party to exercise such a right.
 That is very unlikely given the LNP’s longstanding support of Adani’s mine.